richardgaywood/paydata.org/content/sprawlrunners/characters/edge_trappings.md

 Other edge pre-requisites, including those on skill or stats, remain unchanged.

+## Edges where augmentation trappings are mandatory

 {{% alert title="TODO" color="warning" %}}write up the list of edges that fall under this rule!{{% /alert %}}

+* Rock And Roll!

 <!--
 ## Edge list